Ivo Jankoski

 Ivo Jankoski (born June 14, 1955) is a producer, fine arts manager, publisher and promoter who established the first Macedonian independent record label, Treto Uvo ("Third Ear Music").
 Jankoski's career has spanned 20 years.

 Early years

 Jankoski graduated from Ss.
 Cyril and Methodius University of Skopje in 1980, receiving a degree in economics.
 He subsequently established the first Macedonian independent record label, Treto Uvo ("Third Ear Music").
 Following a series of positions in different commercial companies, Jankoski began management of major Macedonian artists in 1990.
 Bands and artists that were members of Jankovski's management roster included Leb i Sol, Vlatko Stefanovski, Anastasia, Kiril Dzajkovski and Vanja Lazarova.
-The artists that Jankoski managed were from a range of genres, including rock, pop and world music, and he also published their records and organized worldwide tours.
+The artists that Jankoski managed were from a range of genres, including rock, pop and world music.
+Jankoski also published their records and organized worldwide tours.
 Treto Uvo released the first Macedonian CD for the domestic music market.